 Many of our local bars and distilleries are open for carryout sales, or you can take advantage of all this quarantining and make specialty local drinks from the comfort of your own home.
 We’ve put together a list of some of the most popular cocktail recipes from our B-Line distilleries.
-So, pick up a bottle of your favorite bourbon, rum, or moonshine from your favorite B-Line distillery and enjoy!
+So, pick up a bottle of your favorite bourbon, rum, or moonshine from your favourite B-Line distillery and enjoy!

 Wine sales are up during the pandemic and New Riff Distilling has some great ideas for cocktail recipes that use the final few dredges of that bottle in your fridge at home.

 1.5 oz New Riff Bottled in Bond Kentucky Straight Bourbon

 1 oz fresh lemon juice